massive-oss/MassiveUnit/README.md

 ### Cross Platform

 MassiveUnit has been designed for cross platform haXe development.
-It currently supports swf8, swf9, js and neko, and the tool chain works on PC and OSX
+It currently supports js, swf8, swf9, neko and cpp (beta - see note below), and the tool chain works on PC and OSX

+> Note: Initial cpp support has limited support for hxcpp 2.09, not tested against NME.

 ### Test Metadata